Fujifilm X-H1 vs Panasonic TS7

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the TS7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-H1 or the Panasonic TS7 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X-H1: